 Construction began early in 1974 with the first phase of the Bayou Building, the largest of the university's five principal buildings.
 September 1974 marked the beginning of regularly scheduled classes on the UHCL campus under the leadership of UHCL's founding chancellor, Alfred R. Neumann.
-Opening day enrollment totaled 1,069 students and 60 professors comprised the charter faculty.
-Today, the university has approximately 8,000 students and more than 600 full-time and adjunct faculty.
+Opening day enrollment totaled 1,069 students and charter faculty included 60 professors.
+Today, the university has approximately 8,500 students and more than 600 full-time and adjunct faculty.